sterbini/study-DA/docs/tutorials/tracking_studies/index.md

         path_list: ["____.parquet", n_split]
       qx:
         subvariables: [lhcb1, lhcb2]
-        linspace: [62.305, 62.330, 6]
+        linspace: [62.305, 62.315, 11]
       n_turns:
-        list: [1000, 20000, 50000, 100000]
+        logspace: [2, 5, 20]
 ```

-!!! info "Scanning the number might not be the wisest choice"
+!!! info "Scanning the number of turns might not be the wisest choice"

     This is just an example to show you how to scan over some parameters.
 In practice, scanning the number of turns doesn't really make sense, as you could just do one scan with a large number of turns and regularly save the output to disk (e.g. every 1000 turns).

 Thre are several things to notice.
 First, and contrary to the dummy studies presented in the concepts, we don't run an parametric scan in the first generation: we just take the collider with the configuration as it is.
 However, there is an exception for the `n_split` parameter.
 It is declared in the `common_parameters` of the first generation, and then used in the second generation as a variable.
-This is because it is used for parallelization and sets how many subsets there will be for the particles distribution (in this case, each job will track one half of the particles distribution, which corresponds to the files ```00.parquet``` and ```01.parquet```).
+This is because it is used for parallelization and sets how many subsets there will be for the particles distribution (in this case, each job will track one fifth of the particles distribution, which corresponds to the files ```00.parquet```, ```01.parquet```, etc.).

 Then, in this case, the executables ```generation_1.py``` and ```generation_2_level_by_nb.py``` are directly provided by the package (we don't need to place them in the same folder as the configuration, altough we could).